czSmoG/Windows10Activator/README.md

 Made in Batch

-To use this script without breaking anything, please download Windows 10 Creation Media Tool, from official Microsoft website!
+To use this script without breaking anything:
+Download Windows 10 Creation Media Tool, from official Microsoft website!
+Or Create Restore Point!

 Link: https://www.microsoft.com/software-download/windows10